Brasov City Guide: top things to do & places to visit

 A typical Romanian appetizer platter - my favorite!

-5. Best places to eat in Brasov
+Best places to eat in Brasov

 After all these day trips you must be hungry!
-Luckily, Romanians love to eat, drink and enjoy their time out!
-Besides your typical Western-inspired menu with fried foods, burgers and pizzas, there are quite a few restaurants in Brasov serving traditional Romanian food.
+Luckily, Romanians love to eat, drink, and enjoy their time out!
+Besides your typical Western-inspired menu with fried foods, burgers, and pizzas, there are quite a few restaurants in Brasov serving traditional Romanian food.

 Go out in the city to find cabbage meat rolls (sarmale), polenta with fresh cow cheese (mamaliga), beef tripe soup (ciorba de burta), Cluj-style cabbage or pomana porcului (you’re in for a surprise with these!).

-- for traditional Romanian cuisine in Brasov, the best restaurants are at La Ceaun, Sergiana or Sub Tampa.
-You won’t be disappointed!
-Pair whatever you order with local wines (another pleasant surprise!) or palinka the Romanian spirit that will boost your apetite & warm you up!
+Pair whatever you order with local wines (another pleasant surprise!) or palinka the Romanian spirit that will boost your appetite & warm you up!

-- Brasov is also known for its fusion cuisine restaurants, some of the best in the country!
-First on our list is Casa Hirscher, a cosmopolitan, elegant and discreet restaurant that brings the food experience to a whole new level.
-Poarta Schei 4 and Bistro Del’Arte are two other great places to eat
+Brasov is also known for its fusion cuisine restaurants, some of the best in the country!
+First on our list is Casa Hirscher, a cosmopolitan, elegant, and discreet restaurant that brings the food experience to a whole new level.

 Besides eating, Romanians like to drink – especially coffee and a good wine :) The going out scene in Brasov is hip, modern and cool so you should try to experience this culture when there.
-Here’s a couple of suggestions:

-- Romanians love sipping on coffee and Brasov has plenty of small cozy coffee shops: try Croitoria de Cafea, Home Cocktail Bar or NOLA Coffeeshop staffed by true coffee (and tea) connoisseurs; check our list with the best coffee shops in Romania to find out more
+We love sipping on coffee and Brasov has plenty of small cozy coffee shops: try Croitoria de Cafea, Home Cocktail Bar or NOLA Coffeeshop staffed by true coffee (and tea) connoisseurs.

-- we like our drinks just like we like our coffee: regularly!
-If you’re looking for a fun night try The Kafe Pub, For Sale and Monklint are two other places we like to go out
+If you’re looking for a fun night try The Kafe Pub, For Sale and Monklint - these are very popular with locals.

-7. Where to stay in Brasov & budget
+Where to stay in Brasov & budget

 Keep in mind that Brasov is Romania's most popular tourist city (after Bucharest).
 Lots of tourists come here starting with the Summer months until early Autumn.
 Also in December when visiting Brasov, usually covered in snow, is one of the top things Romanians like to do to experience a charming winter.
 So we strongly recommend you book your stay and activities in advance.